benoitc/erica/README.md

 Clone downloads apps from other databases around the internet, all you have to do is point to the design doc url.
 Usage instructions will be here soon.

+## Vendor

+handle vendor update and install from a git repository.
+Each vendor app should be in a vendor folder :

+    vendor/appname

+To update a vendor folder in your couchapp:

+    couchapp vendor update [app dir]

+Or from within the app dir:

+    couchapp vendor update

+To install a vendor plugin:

+    couchapp vendor install git://somerepo [app dir]

+Example:

+    couchapp vendor install git://github.com/jchris/couchapp.git

+CouchApp's JavaScript library is a vendor (the one right above this line) and it is installed by default in new generators.

 # Community

 There is a mailing list here: [http://groups.google.com/group/couchapp](http://groups.google.com/group/couchapp)